Visitor's visa

 In order for your application to be deemed admissible, you must:

 - lodge your application no later than 15 calendar days before the start of the intended visit.
-In justified individual cases of urgency, the embassy may allow the lodging of applications later than 15 calendar days before the start of the intended visit.
+In justified individual cases of urgency, the embassy may allow the lodging of applications later than 15 calendar days before the start of the intended visit

-- present an application form;
+- present an application form

-- present a valid travel document;
+- present a valid travel document

-- present a photograph;
+- present a photograph

-- provide your biometric data (fingerprints and digital photo);
+- provide your biometric data (fingerprints and digital photo)

-- pay the visa fee, (if applicable)
+- pay the visa fee (if applicable)

-If the above-mentioned conditions have not been fulfilled, the application shall be deemed inadmissible, and the Embassy will without delay:
+If the above-mentioned conditions have not been fulfilled, the application shall be deemed inadmissible, and the embassy will without delay:

-- return the application form and any documents submitted by the applicant,
+- return the application form and any documents submitted by the applicant

-- destroy the collected biometric data,
+- destroy the collected biometric data

-- reimburse the visa fee, and
+- reimburse the visa fee

-- not examine the application.
+- not examine the application

 Please note that in addition to these mentioned basic elements of your visa application, further requirements of supporting documents must be handed in, see step 2 "Hand in the necessary documentation".